HTTP-APIs/http-apis.github.io/Workflow.md

 1. The Developer defines an API description in the shape of an RDF-compliant or Hydra-compliant JSON-LD (Hydra is an RDF vocabulary itself) or in shape of an OpenAPI data structure (yet to be implemented).
 Any shape that is supplied it is parsed into an Hydra-compliant JSON-LD that becomes the API documentation (in Hydra slang, the `ApiDoc`).
 Every REST resource is an `HydraClass`.
-2. hydrus toolkit parses the `ApiDoc` and defines handlers to support the pusblishing of the resources as described.
+2. [hydrus](https://github.com/HTTP-APIs/hydrus) toolkit parses the `ApiDoc` and defines handlers to support the pusblishing of the resources as described.
 It put in place a system for credentials management to secure the endpoints with Two-factors token authentication.
 Every `HydraClass` has its endpoint and HTTP methods and related operations as defined by the documentation.
-3. hydra-agent reads the `ApiDoc` via the entrypoint and parses the JSON-LD into an internal representation (RDF graph) that allows the client to proceed to query the endpoints for its searching, storing or retrieving necessities.
-The internal representation may change depending from the different `ApiDoc` that the clients reaches.
+3. [hydra-agent](https://github.com/HTTP-APIs/python-hydra-agent) reads the `ApiDoc` via the entrypoint and parses the JSON-LD into an internal representation (RDF graph) that allows the client to proceed to query the endpoints for its searching, storing or retrieving necessities.
+The internal representation may change on-the-fly or grow depending from the different `ApiDoc` that the clients reaches.
+The official Hydra client implementation is [Heracles.ts](https://github.com/HydraCG/Heracles.ts).

 <under construction>